Hackerman342/Hackerman342.github.io/index.md

  </tr>
 </table>

+I have just finished working as an intern at NASA Jet Propulsion Laboratory developing, simulating, and field testing solutions for autonomous drones built for search and rescue missions in challenging environments as part of <a href="https://costar.jpl.nasa.gov/">Team CoSTAR</a>.
-I am excited to begin my career developing autonomous robots that make our world cleaner, safer, and more accessible. <br>
+I am now excited to begin my career developing autonomous robots that make our world cleaner, safer, and more accessible. <br>
 <br>
-Be sure to check out [the documentation](https://alsarmie.github.io/DD2414-Documentation/) for the drone my friend Alex and I recently finished building from the ground up!
+And be sure to check out [the documentation](https://alsarmie.github.io/DD2414-Documentation/) for the drone my friend Alex and I recently finished building from the ground up!

 <!-- <p align="right">